Most importantly, this route remains a diverse, untouristed heaven.

 The last day (or couple) should be spent touring Marrakech and all its beauties.
 As a former imperial city in Western Morocco, Marrakech is a major economic and historical hub that offers a splendid medina, numerous historical monuments (tombs and mosques), kasbahs, Jemaa El Fna Square, and other famous sites.
 Personally, the most enticing thing about this culturally-rich city its the number of eateries.
 From pizza to tajine, options are limitless.

 Morocco remains one of my favorite road-trip destinations.
-With its diverse geography and welcoming people. it’s as if 5 different countries were rolled into one!
+With its diverse geography and welcoming people.
+It’s as if 5 different countries were rolled into one!
+As a female traveler, I often take caution when going abroad.
+But I thought Morocco was perfectly safe for tourists!
 For more of my Moroccan journey, feel free to read my 5 must-dos in Morocco or see what I did in Morocco for a week!